awsdocs/aws-directory-service-admin-guide/doc_source/directory_simple_ad.md

 Simple AD offers many advantages:
 + Simple AD makes it easier to [manage amazon EC2 instances running Linux and Windows](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/simple_ad_join_instance.html) and deploy Windows applications in the AWS Cloud\.
 + Many of the applications and tools that you use today that require Microsoft Active Directory support can be used with Simple AD\.
-+ User accounts in Simple AD allow access to AWS applications such as Amazon WorkSpaces, Amazon WorkDocs, or Amazon WorkMail\.
++ User accounts in Simple AD allow access to AWS applications such as WorkSpaces, Amazon WorkDocs, or Amazon WorkMail\.
 + You can manage AWS resources through IAM role–based access to the AWS Management Console\.
 + Daily automated snapshots enable point\-in\-time recovery\.